 Don't underestimate the power of developing a positive mindset.
-It is definitely not about being pollyannaerish (is that a word? and ignoring problems.
+It is definitely not about being pollyannaish (is that a word) and ignoring problems.
 It is not about sitting in the park under a tree chanting ohhmmmm and hoping for the best!

-Thinking positively means you acknowledge reality BUT then you turn your undivided attention to where you are heading ... consistently focusing on feeling good about where you are AND feeling excitement about where you are going.
+Thinking positively means you acknowledge reality, BUT then you turn your undivided attention to where you are heading.

 If you are thinking, "But I've got to be focused on my problems.
 I can't just be all positive about the future" you've got the wrong end of the stick.

-As a leader you are responsible for finding problems .... but your bigger obligation is for finding solutions.
+As a leader, you are responsible for finding problems.
+Despite that, your more significant contribution is when you find solutions.
 And that's why you have to master developing a positive mindset.

-Seriously, do you think you can be at your creative genius when you are negative, pessimistic and disheartened??
-That one question there provides you with the clue as to why it is important to get your thinking where it needs to be.
+Seriously, do you think you can be at your creative genius when you are negative, cynical, pessimistic and disheartened??
+That one question there provides you with a clue as to why it is essential to get your thinking where it needs to be.

-Here's quick example of how not developing a positive mindset could limit your career success.
+Here's a quick example of how not developing a positive mindset could limit your career success.

 Imagine you want to ask for a salary increase.
-You know that you deserve it - you and your team are delivering great results, you've recently found that you aren't being paid on par with some of your peers and you haven't had an increase for a while.
+You know that you deserve it.
+You and your team are delivering great results.
+Unfortunately, you've recently found out that you aren't being paid on par with some of your peers, and you haven't had an increase for a while.
 All good reasons to ask for that raise!

-But what if instead, you looked at that reality, and then decided to focus on finding a solution to those problems!
+Instead, what if you looked at that reality, and then decided to focus on finding a solution to those problems!

-When you give more focus to solutions, than the problems, you are more likely to get the results you want.
-Focusing on the problems ... you are more likely to give up and move into a spiral of helplessness.
+When you give more focus to solutions, than problems, you are more likely to get the results you want.
+Focusing on the problems, you are more likely to give up and move into a spiral of helplessness.